soymadip/My-Practice-Environment/PYTHON/Notes/2. Object-Oriented /Day 56 - 77/57 - Classes and Objects.md

 A class is a blueprint or a template for creating objects, providing initial values for state (member variables or attributes), and implementations of behavior (member functions or methods).
 The user-defined objects are created using the class keyword.

+>In short, classes are used to make custom data types, unlike built-in data types like int,float etc...

 ## Creating a Class:
 Let us now create a class using the class keyword.